BrownCSCI1230/lab08_trimeshes/README.md

 <details>
   <summary>How Parameters 1 and 2 Affects Sphere Diagram</summary>

+	*TODO insert image*

 </details>

 <details>
   <summary>Spherical Coordinates Diagram</summary>

+	TODO

 	Remember polar coordinates (*r*, 𝜃) from high school geometry?
 Spherical coordinates (*r*, 𝜃, 𝜙) are like polar coordinates, but in 3D!
 Read this [Wikipedia article on the Spherical Coordinate System](https://en.wikipedia.org/wiki/Spherical_coordinate_system) if you need a refresher!

 </details>